Thorpe Park: Transport

-There are no direct rail connections to Thorpe Park; the nearest railway station is Chertsey, situated approximately 2 km away.
+There are no direct rail connections to Thorpe Park; the nearest railway station is Chertsey, situated approximately 2km away.

 Thorpe Park is served by the 950 express bus, which departs from Staines railway station, providing connections from London Waterloo and Reading.
 Other local bus routes serving the park include routes 461 and 446.
 Additionally, there is the seasonal 951 bus between Watford and Thorpe Park, operating once daily (arriving in the morning and departing in the evening), with two return journeys during Fright Nights.